 9. Does the indicator have limitations or weaknesses?
 If so, explain.
 Is the indicator a proxy or surrogate?
 Does the source of the data have a bias or agenda?
+No weaknesses.

 10. How will the indicator be used in management decision making and other agency processes?
+Ensuring student success drives many management decisions including recruitment, admissions, academic programming, academic support, facilities, and finance.

-Objective II.2: Increase the percentage of first-time in college, full-time, degree-seeking students retained to the third fall at the same four-year institution of initial enrollment by 2.5 percentage points from the fall 2022 cohort (to fall 2024) baseline level of 60.00% to 62.5% by fall 2029 (retention of fall 2027 cohort).

-Indicator 1: Percentage of first-time in college, full-time, degree-seeking students retained to the third Fall at the same institution of initial enrollment
+- Objective II.2: Increase the percentage of first-time in college, full-time, degree-seeking students retained to the third fall at the same four-year institution of initial enrollment by 5.1 percentage points from the fall 2019 cohort (to fall 2021) baseline level of 60.9% to 66% by fall 2026 (retention of fall 2024 cohort). - Indicator 1: Percentage of first-time in college, full-time, degree-seeking students retained to the third Fall at the same institution of initial enrollment - 1.
+What is the type of indicator?
+Output, Key - 2.
+What is the rationale for the indicator?